 Every month over 2,000 homes are sold in the Kansas City Metro area.
 The vast majority of these sales go off without a hitch, but for a small percentage, the closing of the sale is just the beginning.
 Days, months, or sometimes years after the sale, the buyer discovers issues with the home and threats suit against the seller for failing to list the issue on the seller disclosure form.
 The issues might be small — like a small leak in the basement — or large — like a major foundation issue.
 The buyer is mad and feels like someone should be responsible for not telling him or her about this issue and maybe contacts a lawyer.
 What results is a seller disclosure dispute between the parties.

 Do you represent plaintiffs or defendants in seller disclosure disputes?

-We represent both plaintiffs (buyers) and defendants (sellers) in seller disclosure disputes.
-By representing both sides of these disputes, we are able to provide a perspective that may not be available from an attorney who only handles one side of these disputes.
+I represent both plaintiffs (buyers) and defendants (sellers) in seller disclosure disputes.
+By representing both sides of these disputes, I am able to provide a perspective that may not be available from an attorney who only handles one side of these disputes.

 Can any attorney handle a seller disclosure dispute?

 Many attorneys who practice real estate law have very limited experience with seller disclosure disputes and general litigation attorneys likely have no experience in the area.
 A seller disclosure dispute is complicated and often involve many parties, such as the buyer, seller, real estate agent and inspector.
 The rules for liability are different than most consumer transactions, and therefore, having an attorney experienced in handling these types of matters can help buyers from making costly mistakes in bringing litigation where there is a limited chance of recovery.
 Moreover, for the defendants in these type actions, hiring an attorney who is experienced in handling seller disclosure disputes can help ensure that all available defenses are being explored and you have the greatest chance of success at trial.